Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • The WithEvents keyword is used in the parent Class Module to create a connection between the object and its events.
 This connection allows the Class Module to capture events fired by the object and call the corresponding event procedure in response.

-For example, if we have a TextBox object named "txtName" and we want to capture its LostFocus event, we would declare it in the parent Class Module like this:
+For example, if we have a TextBox object Instance named "txtName" and we want to capture its LostFocus event, we would declare it in the parent Class Module like this:

 Private WithEvents txtName As Access.TextBox